IrishMehta/Transcription-using-Whisper-and-Deepseek/README.md

 6. **Combining & Correcting**
    - **Combining**: If Whisper’s segment transcription appears incomplete, it’s buffered until the next segment.
-   - **Groq**: The incomplete/complete segments are sent to Groq’s large language model, which:
+   - **Groq**: The incomplete/complete segments are sent to "deepseek-r1-distill-llama-70b" hosted on Groq’sservers, which:
      1. Corrects grammar.
      2. Adds punctuation.
      3. Decides if the segment is complete.